25 Spooky UK Halloween Events – 2019 edition

 15 Scarefest at Alton Towers

-Alton Towers Scarefest is spooking people on 6th, 7th, 13th, 14th, and 19th October -2nd November.
+Alton Towers Scarefest is spooking people in October and November.
 There’s a range of Halloween themed activities during the day and you can board your favourite rides after dark in two Scare Zones.
-A brand new terror for this year is the fiery Wicker Man ride.
+A brand new terror for last year was the fiery Wicker Man ride.
 For an additional ticket over 15’s can get lost in terrifying Scare Mazes.

 16 Fright Nights at Thorpe Park

-Not to be ‘overshadowed’, Thorpe Park is planning some awesome Halloween Uk events again with its Fright Nights offering 5th – 31st October.
+Not to be ‘overshadowed’, Thorpe Park is planning some awesome Halloween Uk events again with its Fright Nights offering.
 There’s likely to be new live action experiences and plenty of old favourites will be returning, like the reliably terrifying scare mazes.
 The fright night attractions are described as intense and not recommended for anyone under 13.
 All that and the usual thrilling rides in the dark including the Swarm, the UK’s first winged rollercoaster, SAW – The Ride’s 100ft ‘beyond vertical’ drop and Stealth, one of Europe’s fastest and tallest rollercoasters.
 Here’s a taster of last years horror:

 17 Vampires at the Beach

-On Saturday 28th October vampires are taking over Blackpool Pleasure Beach.
-There’s a prize for the creepiest costumes all day but the fun really begins at 4pm when the park will transform into a danger zone filled with hordes of zombies and vampires, loosed from their prison in the catacombs of the park.
-Beware the stilted walking fire eaters too.
+Vampires regularly take over Blackpool Pleasure Beach and last year was no exception.
+The park was transformed into a danger zone filled with hordes of zombies and vampires, loosed from their prison in the catacombs of the park.
 If you are up for even more scares check out the newest ride.
 Here’s our review of Icon the Ride.
 Check it out before daring to climb aboard.

 18 Walk into London’s Dark Past